uynphm/SmartSwipe/README.md

 This will process all images in `dataset/dataset_clothing_images/` and generate `dataset/image_features.json` containing 1280-dimensional feature vectors for each image.

+**Note:** The CSV files (e.g., `dress_analysis.csv`, `hat_analysis.csv`) in the dataset directory contain item metadata (brand, style, material, description, tags) that is used for displaying item information in the UI.
+These CSV files are **not** used for recommendations - only the image embeddings are used for visual similarity calculations.

 ### 3. Set Up Supabase Database

 1. Create a Supabase project at [supabase.com](https://supabase.com)